Cony High School: Chizzle Wizzle

 Cony High School's "Chizzle Wizzle" variety show is the longest running high school production in the United States.
 It originated in the 1890s as a football fundraiser and has evolved into a major part of the Augusta community.
 In 2016, the production hit the stage for its 125th consecutive year.

-The show consists of two halves, Olio and Showcase.
+The show consists of two halves, Olio and Minstrel.
 The production runs for 4 nights at the end of every March and culminates with the Chizzle Wizzle Ball on Saturday night.
 The name, "Chizzle Wizzle" comes from one of the school's many old cheers: "Chizzle Wizzle, Chizzle Wizzle, sis boom bah!
 Cony High, Cony High, rah, rah, rah!"